 AFTER resigning from FIFA in 1919 in protest at Germany, Austria and Hungary being allowed to join, the Home Nations steadfastly refused to take part when the World Cup was launched in 1930.

 With Italy hosting the 1934 tournament, the country’s leader Benito Mussolini was determined to achieve success.
-He reversed the decision banning foreigners from playing professional football in his country and three Argentineans – Luis Felipe Monti, Enrique Guaita and Raimundo Orsi – played as naturalised Italians (Oriundi) and were key members in the team that captured the Jules Rimet trophy.
+He reversed a previous decision banning foreigners from playing professional football in his country and three Argentineans – Luis Felipe Monti, Enrique Guaita and Raimundo Orsi – played as naturalised Italians (Oriundi) and were key members in the team that captured the Jules Rimet trophy.

 In the year prior to their World Cup win Italy had met England in Rome, their first ever meeting, where a largely inexperienced English team earned a 1-1 draw thanks to a goal from Cliff Bastin.

-In November 1934, five months after winning the trophy Italy visited London to play England in a game which became known as ‘The Battle of Highbury’.
+In November 1934, five months after winning the trophy Italy visited London to play England in a game which later became known as ‘The Battle of Highbury’.

 The England selectors had again picked a largely inexperienced team.
 Derby County’s Tom ‘Snowy’ Cooper was originally chosen as captain but he had to withdraw through injury and was replaced by debutant George Male of Arsenal.
-Another Gunner, Ted Drake, was also called up for the first time after first Fred Tilson then George Hunt were forced to pull out.
+Another Gunner, Ted Drake, was also called up for the first time after first Fred Tilson, then George Hunt were forced to pull out.

 Eddie Hapgood was made captain after Cooper’s withdrawal and the inclusion of Male and Drake brought the Arsenal contingent to seven, still the highest number of players from one club to represent England in a match.
-One of the four non-Gunners in the line-up was 19-year-old Stanley Matthews, making a second start for his country.
+One of the four non-Gunners in the line-up was 19-year-old Stanley Matthews, making just his second start for his country.

 Italy lined up with nine of the players who had won the World Cup and were apparently armed with incentives to win from Mussolini, including cash, new Alfa-Romeo cars and exemption from national service.